tamzrod/modbus-replicator/docs/device_status_limits.md

 The MMA:

-- Owns memory allocation
+* Owns memory allocation
-- Defines how many Input Registers exist
+* Defines how many registers exist
-- Enforces address bounds
+* Enforces address bounds
-- Is the **only component that limits capacity**
+* Is the **only component that limits capacity**

 If more devices are required:

-- Allocate more Input Registers in MMA
+* Allocate more registers in MMA
-- Or deploy additional MMA instances
+* Or deploy additional MMA instances
-- Or shard by topology
+* Or shard by topology

 All choices are **explicit and physical**.